GodOfKebab/wg-quickrs/docs/BUILDING.md

 # Usage: wg-quickrs [OPTIONS] <COMMAND>
 #
 # Commands:
-#   init   Initialize the wg-quickrs rust-agent.
+#   init   Initialize the wg-quickrs agent.
 #          Configuration options can be filled either by prompts on screen (when no argument is provided) or specified as arguments to this command
-#   agent  Configure and run the wg-quickrs rust-agent
+#   agent  Configure and run the wg-quickrs agent
 #   help   Print this message or the help of the given subcommand(s)
 #
 # Options: